HannesOberreiter/gbif-extinct/README.md

 #### Table Columns

 - **Scientific Name**: The scientific name of the taxon.
 Link redirecting to GBIF taxon page.
-- **Country**: The country where the taxon was last observed, as two letters and a unicode flag.
+- **Country**: The country where the taxon was last observed, as two iso code and a unicode flag.
-- **Latest Observation**: The latest observation of the taxon in the country.
+- **Latest Observation**: The latest observation/occurence of the taxon in the country.
 The date is formatted as "YYYY-MM-DD".
 Link redirecting to GBIF occurrence page.
 The date could differ from GBIF as there are multiple GBIF date formats including ranges, only years etc. For ranges we use the first part and if only part of the date is present we use the first of the year, month or day.
 - **~Years**: The years since the last observation.
 The years are calculated from the current date and the latest observation date.
 - **Last Fetched**: The date when the data was last fetched from GBIF.
 The date is formatted as "YYYY-MM-DD".
 You can click on the date to force a new fetch of the data.
 - **Synonym**: The synonym of the taxon.
 Link redirecting to GBIF taxon page.